Residents say coyote sightings on the rise in Sun City Summerlin

 “I’m not going to stop.
 I haven’t lost this dog yet,” Hadzoglon said, nodding at Nickolina.

-“It’s a wild animal, it belongs in the wild and and not in a senior community.”
+“It’s a wild animal, it belongs in the wild and not in a senior community.”

 COEXISTING WITH COYOTES